MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-configure.md

 ## Save and publish to the service

 Now that your RangeStart and RangeEnd parameters, filtering, and refresh policy settings are complete, save your model, and then publish to the service.
-If your semantic model will become large, be sure to enable [Large semantic model storage format](../enterprise/service-premium-large-models.md) *before* invoking the first refresh in the service.
+If your dataset will become large, be sure to enable [Large dataset storage format](../enterprise/service-premium-large-models.md) *before* invoking the first refresh in the service.

-## Refresh semantic model
+## Refresh dataset

-In the service, refresh the semantic model.
+In the service, refresh the dataset.
 The first refresh will load both new and updated data in the refresh period as well as historical data for the entire store period.
 Depending on the amount of data, this refresh can take quite a while.
 Subsequent refreshes, whether manual or scheduled, are typically much faster because the incremental refresh policy is applied and only data for the period specified in the refresh policy setting is refreshed.

 ## Convert DateTime to integer